- Meeting times: Monday & Wednesday from 1:25-2:45 PM in Gardner Commons 1575

 Web-Based Access for Jupyter Notebooks:

-- You should have access to notebook.chpc.utah.edu using your University login credentials for the duration of the semester.
+- You should have access to ondemand-class.chpc.utah.edu using your University login credentials for the duration of the semester.
+This is the preferred option for remote access.
+Once you have logged in, choose “CHEN Jupyter” from the “Classes” drop-down menu.

 These are great options if you have consistent web access and don’t want to perform a local python installation on your own laptop.